pleachcx/encore_gatsby/content/pages/makeover.md

 ---
 ## Home Makeovers

-Before hitting the market, most homes require some work.
+Many homes simply need a quick facelift before going to market.
+A home makeover ensures that your home is looking at its absolute best inside and out.

 Some fresh paint, a few house repairs, rejuvenation of floors, kitchens, bathrooms, gardening, fencing etc.

-Presenting your home at its best is critical to maximising your sale price.
+We recommend that you don’t spend one more dollar than you need to on a home makeover in order to achieve the biggest return.

-We can enlist trades to give your home the makeover it deserves, and you can relax knowing that your home will be presented at its best.
+We can enlist trades to give your home the makeover it deserves and you can relax knowing that your home will be presented at its best.

   [Contact us to learn more](https://encorehomestaging.com.au/contact)